killercup/scribbles/_posts/2020-03-04-high-performance-rust.md

 better inlining across dependency boundaries
 (but it's of course more complicated that that).

-Rust can use multiple inker flavors, and the one we want is "optimize across all crates", which is called "fat".
+Rust can use multiple linker flavors, and the one we want is "optimize across all crates", which is called "fat".
 To set this, add the [`lto`] flag to your profile: